Join us at our upcoming Energy Transition Workshop on 30 July 2026, Thursday!

 Cost: S$30 (includes pizza)

-Map the current energy system (Horizon 1) and the patterns keeping it in place
+Map the current energy system (Horizon 1) and the assumptions, dependencies and patterns keeping it in place

-Explore emerging innovations and disruptions (Horizon 2) shaping transition pathways
+Explore emerging innovations, disruptions and transition experiments (Horizon 2) shaping transition pathways

-Imagine longer-term futures (Horizon 3) and what a truly transformed system could look like
+Imagine longer-term futures that are already beginning to emerge (Horizon 3) and what a truly transformed system could look like

 Surface tensions, trade-offs, and contradictions across the three horizons